 "In carrying out the metropolitan transportation planning process, MPOs, States, and public transportation operators may apply asset management principles and techniques in establishing planning goals, defining TIP priorities, and assessing transportation investment decisions, including transportation system safety, operations, preservation, and maintenance, as well as strategies and policies to support homeland security and to safeguard the personal security of all motorized and non-motorized users."

-MPOs should ensure that the proposed RTPs make progress toward the Transportation Performance Management goals established by the State by evaluating the proposed project outcomes relative to deterioration/degradation over a future time period.
+MPOs should consider including asset management principles in the development of their RTPs.
+MPOs should ensure that the proposed RTPs make progress toward the Transportation Performance Management goals established by the State by evaluating the proposed project outcomes relative to deterioration/ degradation over a future time period.
 The following are the benefits of applying transportation asset management during the planning process: